WaymentSteeleLab/makeshift/README.md

 # `nmrstar-parser`: A Lightweight NMR-STAR Parser

 This repository provides a minimal, dependency-light parser for [NMR-STAR](https://bmrb.io/spec/) format files from the Biological Magnetic Resonance Bank ([BMRB](https://bmrb.io/)).
-It extracts key biological and NMR data into convenient Python dictionaries and pandas DataFrames.
+It extracts sample metadata and measurements into Python dictionaries and pandas DataFrames.

 ## Features